palantir/plottable/README.md

 ## Development

 - Clone the repo
-- Install global dependencies `npm install grunt grunt-cli -g`
-- Install local dependencies `npm install`
+- Install local dependencies `yarn install`
-- Run `npm run start` and it will spin up a server (pointed at http://localhost:9999) and begin compiling the typescript code
+- Run `yarn start` and it will spin up a server (pointed at http://localhost:9999) and begin compiling the typescript code
 - If you get an EACCESS error at any point, instead of running command with ``sudo`` try first changing permission to following folders:
   - ``usr/local`` by running ``sudo chown -R "$(whoami)" /usr/local``
   - ``~/.npm/`` by running ``sudo chown -R "$(whoami)" ~/.npm/``